apple/swift-container-plugin/Sources/swift-container-plugin/Documentation.docc/run.md

 # Run your service

+Run the container you built on cloud infrastructure or locally on a desktop container runtime.
 ## Overview

 Swift Container Plugin builds standards-compliant container images which can run in public or private cloud infrastructure, or locally on a desktop container runtime.